CDCgov/tostadas/README.md

 **Solution:** Locate the image (e.g., `$HOME/.singularity/staphb-tostadas-latest.img`) and delete it.
 This will force Nextflow to pull the latest version.

 #### 2. Pipeline hangs indefinitely during the submission step, or you get a "duplicate BioSeq ID error"

 **Issue:** This may be caused by duplicate sample IDs in the FASTA file (e.g., a multicontig FASTA).
 This is only a problem for submissions to Genbank using `table2asn`.

 **Solution:** Review the sequence headers in the sample FASTA files and ensure that each header is unique.

 ## Get in Touch
-If you need to report a bug, suggest new features, or just say “thanks”, [open an issue](https://github.com/CDCgov/tostadas/issues/new/choose) and we’ll try to get back to you as soon as possible!
+If you need to report a bug, suggest new features, or just say "thanks", [open an issue](https://github.com/CDCgov/tostadas/issues/new/choose) and we'll try to get back to you as soon as possible!

 ## Acknowledgements
 ### Contributors